FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 Hair can be black or white if human. black if troll.

 And, as always, kill Hitler.
 Shit.
 I mean bugs.

+BUGS:

+*Death sometimes doesn't stick. a player can be killed by both Queen AND King, for example.